sara-nl/griddocs/source/Pages/documentation/style_guidelines.rst

 Use of capitals
 ===============

-* Titles With All Capitals? -> Alleen het eerste woord.
+* Titles With All Capitals? -> Only the first word.
-* The grid or the Grid? -> Grid
+* The grid or the Grid? -> The Grid.
-* Grid Certificate or grid certificate?
-Grid certificate
+* Grid Certificate or grid certificate? -> Grid certificate.
-* Certificate Authority? -> De eerste keer "Certificate Authority (CA)" daarna CA (op elke bladzijde)
+* Certificate Authority? -> First time per page "Certificate Authority (CA)", then :abbr:`CA (Certificate Authority)` with :abbr: tag.
+Same for:

-* Life Science Grid? -> De eerste keer "Life Science Grid (LSG)" daarna LSG (op elke bladzijde)
-* Virtual Organisations? -> De eerste keer "Virtual Organisation (VO)" daarna VO (op elke bladzijde)
+  * First time per page Life Science Grid (LSG), then LSG.
+  * Virtual Organisation (VO), then VO.
+  * User Interface (UI), then UI.

 * GridFTP, gridFTP or gridftp?
 GSIdCap? -> GridFTP, GSIdCap
 * OutputSandbox or output sandbox? ->

   * OutputSandbox is the statement in the JDL.
 Better: ``OutputSandbox`` statement.
   * output sandbox is the location where the output files are returned.

-* dCache (name), startGridSession (command): no capital even at start of sentence?
+* dCache (name), startGridSession (command): no capital, even at start of sentence.

 Acronyms
 ========

 * In general: avoid acronyms.
-When you want to use them, the first occurrance on a page explain them: ``CA (Certificate Authority)``.
+When you want to use them, the first occurrance on a page should explain them: Certificate Authority (CA).
 * Sphinx supports a :abbr: tag, see http://www.sphinx-doc.org/en/stable/markup/inline.html#other-semantic-markup.
 Here's a test: :abbr:`CA (Certificate Authority)`
-* LSG or Life Science Grid?
-Eerste keer voluit +(afkorting) daarna afkorting + hovering text
-* UI or User Interface?
-Eerste keer voluit +(afkorting) daarna afkorting + hovering text

 Shell commands
 ==============

-* Prefixing commands with ``$`` or not?
-Advantage: differentiate between commands and their output. -> Yes
+* Prefix commands with ``$``, to differentiate between commands and their output.

 Markup
 ======

-* When to use ``literal markup``? -> stukjes code, (delen van) commando's, hele specifieke termen
+* ``literal markup`` for:

+  * pieces of code
+  * commands
+  * arguments
+  * file names
+  * configuration file statements and values
+  * hostnames
+  * very specific terms.

-* When to use **bold**?
-Example: "**Only you** are allowed to know the contents of this key." -> veel nadruk
+* **Bold** for strong emphasis.
+Example: "**Only you** are allowed to know the contents of this key."
-* When to use *italic*?
-Example: "You can continue only *after you* have completed the preparations." -> minder nadruk
+* *italic* for moderate emphasis.
+Example: "You can continue only *after you* have completed the preparations."